You can use Chrome to make a copy of a webpage.

 4. Tap Save and you should be prompted to specify the destination where the PDF copy of the webpage is to be created.
 Save the PDF with an appropriate name.

-The PDF copy which Chrome produces should have the date and time you made the copy printed at the top left of every page (in British date format) and the URL of the webpage should be printed at the bottom left.
+The PDF copy which Chrome produces will have the date and time you made the copy printed at the top left of every page (in British date format) and the URL of the webpage should be printed at the bottom left.

 This information page is designed to be used only by clients of John Antell who have entered into an agreement for the provision of legal services.
 The information in it is necessarily of a general nature and will not be applicable to every case: it is intended to be used only in conjunction with more specific advice to the individual client about the individual case.
 This information page should not be used by, or relied on, by anyone else.